Fury-2K/Ripple/README.md

 var color: Color
 var lightColor: Color
 var shadowColor: Color
+var isInternalGradientPresent: Bool
 ```
 - **Color**- This is a mandatory parameter.
 This is the color for the button.

 - **lightColor**- is the color of light source. *Default value = Color.white*

 - **shadowColor**- as the name suggests is the shadow color. *Default value = Color.black*

+- **isInternalGradientPresent**- This is a boolean flag which toggles the internal color gradient for inner shadows.

 ## Having trouble ?
 * If you are having trouble with this project or if you find any bugs, do open a new issue and describe the problem.